zaiisao/Documentation/en/Recording/recording_integrate_cpp.md

 Assuming two users are in a channel in a video call \(communication mode\), with a resolution of 640 x 360, frame rate of 15 fps, and bitrate of one video stream of 500 Kbps, using single-stream recording:

-The CPU is fully loaded and 100 channels are recorded simultaneously:
+The CPU with 12 cores and 24 threads is fully loaded and 100 channels are recorded simultaneously:

 - Each channel writes to the disk at a speed of 60 kB/s.
 The total write-in speed is 6.0 MB/s, which is much lower than the maximum write-in speed of the disk.
 - Each channel uses 25 MB of memory.
 Thus, 2.5 GB of memory, which is 31% of the total memory, is used.